isomerpages/govtech-jagathestack/pages/terms-of-use.md

 ---
-title: Terms of Use
+title: Terms and Conditions
-permalink: /terms-of-use/
+permalink: /terms-and-conditions/
 ---

-## Terms of Use
+## STACK the Flags Terms and Conditions

 *General Terms and Conditions for the STACK the Flags CTF event organized by Government Technology Agency (a body corporate which is established under written law of the Republic of Singapore for a public purpose.)*